MUCollective/vis-insight-reliability/R/README.md

 # Analysis for _Odds and Insights_

-The two R markdowns referenced in the paper (also see namesake html for a prettier view):
+The two R markdowns referenced in the paper (also see the namesake htmls for a prettier view):

 - `analysis-final-study.Rmd`: contains the statistical modeling results and power analysis.
   - Model diagnostics